Hotels near Parthenon

 When was the Parthenon built?

-Is the Parthenon accessible for people with mobility issues?
+Is the Parthenon accessible for visitors with mobility limitations?